 On November 8, 2018, the group of 65 left at around 1 am from an area outside of Velika Kladusa and walked towards the Croatian border.
 When they reached the border after four hours, around 5 am, they slept in a forest.
 Later, they walked again for about one hour until they came upon a road around 15 km north of Velika Kladusa, on the Croatian side of the border.
-The group rested on the side of the road for just one or two minutes before a light green, jeep-like “army car” with either five or six officers drove towards them.
+The group rested on the side of the road for just one or two minutes before what they described as a light green, jeep-like “army car” with either five or six officers drove towards them.
 This car was soon followed by another, similar car with another six officers.

 Most of the group tried to escape by running into the nearby forest.
 The officers shouted: